LRGASP/lrgasp-challenge-1-evaluation/README.md

 -   **CAGE peak data**:  Download BED files of CAGE peak data for [human](https://github.com/LRGASP/lrgasp-challenge-1-evaluation/blob/main/utilities/refTSS.human.bed) and [mouse](https://github.com/LRGASP/lrgasp-challenge-1-evaluation/blob/main/utilities/refTSS.mouse.bed) and provide them to **sqanti3_lrgasp.challenge1.py** using the `--cage_peak` option
 -   **polyA motif list**: This is a TXT file with the most common polyA motifs for human and mouse that can be downloaded from [here](https://github.com/LRGASP/lrgasp-challenge-1-evaluation/blob/main/utilities/polyA_list.txt).
 Include this file when running **sqanti3_qc.py** using the `--polyA_motif_list` option.
 -   **SJ coverage**:  As SJ information is dependent on the sample being analyzed, it is necessary to run previously STAR to map the Illumina reads against the genome and identify possible splice-junctions using the `--twopassMode`.
-Then, the resulting _*SJ.oyut.tab_ file can be input to **sqanti3_lrgasp.challenge1.py** with the parameter `-c`.
+Then, the resulting _*SJ.out.tab_ file can be input to **sqanti3_lrgasp.challenge1.py** with the parameter `-c`.
 This is an example of how we normally run STAR for this SJ detection:

 1. Create a genome index with STAR without providing the reference annotation.
 We don't want to bias the SJ-detection towards the annotated splice sites.